 The evident success of Tesla has led to not one, not two, but seven major manufacturers going all in on electric vehicles.
 And they are not for show – or fleet mileage averages – anymore.
 Nor are they bet-hedging hybrids.
 They are pure electric.
 BMW currently offers two premium electric rides and is working on more.
 Mercedes-Benz, Porsche and Audi will soon have electric models available.
 More telling are electric versions of already popular cars from Volkswagen and Kia.
 And GM just debuted the Bolt, which it announced in 2015.

 Couple this with the stunning discovery that VW had been cheating diesel emissions tests for years and you have the final nail in the coffin for all liquid fuels.
-A sea change in automotive power plants is taking place and we can’t help but believe that the roar of an engine will sound as antiquated in our lifetimes as the sound of a dial up modem.
+A sea change in automotive power plants is taking place and we can’t help but believe that the roar of a gasoline engine will sound as antiquated in our lifetimes as the sound of a dial up modem.

 Next up, air bag recalls.
 By the millions, and all from the same supplier, Takata.
 Manufacturers from Japan have been hit the hardest, but U.S. and European car makers are hit as well.
 It is unprecedented in scope, dwarfing the throttle recalls from Toyota and ignition switch recalls from GM.
 All from devices intended to keep occupants safe in their cars.